The-DAMN-Plan/the-DAMN-Project/README.md

 ## Production Build

-Before pushing to Heroku, run `npm run build` in terminal.
+Before pushing to Fly.io, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

 - Start postgres if not running already by using opening up the [Postgres.app](https://postgresapp.com), or if using [Homebrew](https://brew.sh) you can use the command `brew services start postgresql`.
 - Run `npm start`.